Cover image of "Independence Square," in which a detective investigates the Russian opposition

 For related reading

-I’ve read most of the Arkady Renko books but have reviewed here only three
+I’ve read most of the Arkady Renko books but have reviewed here only four others:

 You might also enjoy my posts: